elementary-Inc/blog/_posts/2019-08-31-introducing-elementary-os-5-1-hera.md

 <figcaption>Refreshed Calendar design</figcaption>
 </figure>

 We've put a lot of work into Calendar for Hera with a refreshed design that is brighter, cleaner, and more usable.
 Keyboard navigation, color palette usage, and the event dialog have also all been improved.
-See the February updates story for more information.
+See the [February updates story][feb] for more information.

 <figure markdown="1">
 ![Code](https://cdn-images-1.medium.com/max/800/1*mO9RqSUJy2WYKZWhAf3QAA@2x.png){: srcset="https://cdn-images-1.medium.com/max/1600/1*mO9RqSUJy2WYKZWhAf3QAA@2x.png 2x"}